kaustav-KDS/Fake-News-Detection/README.md

 The best-performing models successfully identified fake news with high accuracy.
 The project also includes a manual sample test to demonstrate real-world application.

 ---

-## 👨‍💻 Internship

-This project was completed as part of my internship at **Pinnacle Labs**.

----

-## 📎 How to Run

-1. Clone the repository
-2. Open `Fake_News_Detection.ipynb` in Jupyter Notebook
-3. Run all cells in order
-4. You can edit or add manual samples in the last section for testing

----